-To set up a connector, you install the Smart Tools Agent on a machine in your resource location and specify that machine as the connector when you set up your resource location in Smart Tools.
+To set up a connector, you install the Smart Tools Agent on a machine in your deployment environment and specify that machine as the connector when you add your resource location to Smart Tools.
 When you select the machine to be the connector, Smart Tools "promotes" the agent by installing additional software on the machine and adding the machine to the list of available connectors for the resource location.

 For more information about setting up connectors, see Agent and connector requirements.